ShaneDugas/psc/src/u2ws.md

 Fill out this sheet as you progress through the lab and discussions.
 Hold your worksheets until the end to turn them in as a final submission packet.

+#### Required Materials

+Download the STIG Viewer 2.18 from - <https://public.cyber.mil/stigs/downloads/>
+Download the STIG for RHEL 9 and the import it into your STIG viewer
+Create a checklist from the opened STIG for RHEL 9

 ### Resources / Important Links

 - <https://www.sans.org/information-security-policy/>